NextGen45/readingnotes.md/Cloud.md

 * remote3 https://github.com/remote3/example (push)

-Adding Remotes
+#### Adding Remotes
-To make a new remote Git repository with a short name, use this  format:

-git remote add shortname url
+To make a new remote Git repository with a short name, use this format git remote add shortname url

-Example:
+For example:

 $ git remote